snowdriftcoop/snowdrift/SPECS-STORIES.md

 ####  / (Welcome page)
 -  As a visitor, I want to read an introduction to the website so that I can familiarize myself with the platform and its goals.
--  As a wannabe patron, I am directed to /payment-info as the next step in the process so that I can quickly get involved.

 ####  /how-it-works
 -  (Rationale) As a visitor, I want to read an introduction to the mechanism so